 KCUMB offers Kansas City's only graduate-level degree in bioethics.
-The bioethics program, which started in 2007, provides students with a broad orientation to the interdisciplinary field of bioethics, attending to both philosophical and religious ethics as well as contributions from the social sciences and medicine.
+The bioethics program, which started in 2007, provides students with a broad orientation to the interdisciplinary field of bioethics, attending to both philosophical and religious ethics as well as contributions from the social sciences and the medical humanities.
 Students must complete 30 semester hours of course work.